13 Top-Rated Tourist Attractions in San Juan, Puerto Rico

 This pleasant walkway winds its way along the bayfront and provides exceptional views out over the water.
 With its wide sidewalks, the Paseo de la Princesa, dating from 1853, is the perfect place to visit for a stroll after spending time in the narrow streets and alleys of Old San Juan.

 Along the way, you'll pass by tinkling fountains with impressive statues.
-If the heats gets to be a little too much, cool down under large trees that provide welcome relief from the sun.
+If the heat gets to be a little too much, cool down under large trees that provide welcome relief from the sun.
 On one side of the street is the bay and on the other, the steep city walls.

-From its hillside setting above the sea are lovely views out to the ocean and towards El Morro.
-The graves are all above ground, similar to those found in New Orleans.
 The chapel in the cemetery dates to the 19th century, and many of Puerto Rico's earliest colonists are buried here.

 Dating back to 1540, the Catedral de San Juan Bautista, also known as the Cathedral of San Juan, is one of the most important religious sites in Puerto Rico.
 The church is famous for being the final resting place of Ponce de Leon, the Spaniard who undertook the quest for the Fountain of Youth.

-One of the lesser known facts about the church is that it is the second oldest structure in the Western Hemisphere.
+One of the lesser-known facts about the church is that it is the second oldest structure in the Western Hemisphere.
 However, the church has aged well, with the generous support of its parishioners.
 Inside it's immaculate, and the stained-glass windows glow as brightly, if not more so, than the day they were created.

 The Catedral de San Juan Bautista is a working church and the seat of the Archdiocese of Puerto Rico.